kocatekin/courses/2024-2025/data_structures_and_algorithms/week_4/Stack.md

 how do we understand if it is empty or full? we can check the top value? or we can check the size?

+---

+# Infix, Prefix, Postfix

+In our mathematics life, we do calculations as such: `(2+3)*4`.
+This is called **infix** notation.
+Because the *operation* is between the operands (numbers).
+We also have *prefix* and *postfix* notations.
+The *prefix* notation is also called **Polish notation**, **Lukasiewicz notation** or **warsaw notation**.
+The name comes from **Jan Lukasiewicz** who invented it, a Polish mathematician/logician.

+In the *infix* notation, the equation `3+4` would be written as `+ 3 4` in *prefix* notation.
+We call it as such because the operation comes *before* the operands.

+Later, we are introduced to *Reverse Polish Notation* (RPN) or *postfix* notation.
+Here, the operations follow the operands, so the previous example becomes `3 4 +`.
+Here, we can eliminate the parenthesis if we make sure every operation has a fixed number of operands.
+In computer science, this notation is used in *stack-oriented programming languages* such as Forth, PostScript, etc.

+## RPN

+When we are doing calculations, we know the importance of precedence.
+So we know which operation comes first, we know we need to calculate whatever is in the parentesis, etc. However, computers doesn't know that.
+And although this can be put in an algorithm, it is much easier if we are able to use RPN.
+So, a well known pioneer in CS, Edsger W. Dijkstra invented *shunting-yard algorithm* to convert **infix** into **postfix** expressions.

+To make an example in the class, we are going to use our own stack data structure to calculate a postfix expression.
+We are not going to implement the *shunting-yard algorithm*, we can do it later in the course.
+So, we will write our program to make some examples.

+For that, we are going to create a *solver* function.